Duck makes an excellent feast, and these ducks are raised outdoors on pasture so they’re very healthy to boot!

 How our ducks are raised

 Each year we raise a couple of batches of Pekin ducks for the table.
 We get them as day-old ducklings in the mail, they spend about 2-3 weeks in the brooder, then get moved out onto grass with a portable house.
-The whole set up including the portable electric net fence gets moved every few days giving them fresh forage and spreading that fertilizer.
-Ducks are very aggressive foragers and are also great pest control, known for eating slugs especially.
+The house gets moved every day giving them fresh forage and spreading their fertilizer.
+Ducks are very aggressive foragers and are also great pest control, especially known for eating slugs.

 The unique thing about ducks of course, is how much they like water.
 These ducks don't need a pond to swim in, but they sure drink a lot of water and like to play in it!
 They are not neat about it either.
 They like to get a mouthful of feed and then a mouthful of water and then sort of convulse their head to get it down.
 This results in VERY messy water and a brief panic thinking the ducks are all having seizures.
 But no, that's just ducks eating and drinking and making a grand old mess.
 Good thing they get moved so frequently!